kumak1/kcg/README.md

-  clone       run `git clone` each repository completion  Generate the autocompletion script for the specified shell configure   Operate config file help        Help about any command ls          Show repository list. pull        run `git pull` on each repository dir setup       run setup commands on each repository switch      run `git switch` on each repository dir
+  clone       run `git clone` each repository completion  Generate the autocompletion script for the specified shell configure   Operate config file exec        Run commands on each repository help        Help about any command ls          Show repository list. pull        run `git pull` on each repository dir switch      run `git switch` on each repository dir

 Flags: